Float tube: Details

-The angler generally wears stocking foot chest waders and scuba diving flippers, so the legs remain dry.
+The angler generally wears stockingfoot chest waders so the legs remain dry.
+Scuba diving-style flippers are used to provide propulsion.
 Seated in the float tube, the angler paddles across the water with a gentle movement of the flippers then remains still over the chosen fishing ground.

 An alternative to diving flippers is the "paddle-pusher" or "duck fins."
 These fins strap onto the angler's feet and have paddles situated on the outsides of the ankles.
 The paddles fold back when the leg moves forward and open when the leg moves back, allowing anglers to move forward in a somewhat less efficient but more natural walking-type motion.

 The competitive side of float tubing for bass is growing with the American Sonoma County Belly Boat Bass Club and The Bass Challenge in South Africa, which offers a tournament trail called the Kickboat Bass Challenge.

 Safety

 Anglers fishing from a float tube may wear a personal flotation device (a requirement in some locations), as float tubes are susceptible to punctures.
 Additionally, most manufacturers do not recommend using float tubes in moving waters, such as rivers or streams.